I, Claudius: Film and television

 In 1937, abortive attempts were made to adapt the first book into a film by the film director Josef von Sternberg.
 The producer was Alexander Korda, who was then married to Merle Oberon, who was cast as Claudius' wife Messalina.
 Emlyn Williams was cast as Caligula, Charles Laughton was cast as Claudius, and Flora Robson was cast as Livia.
 Filming was abandoned after Oberon was injured in a serious motor car accident.

 In 1976, BBC Television adapted the book and its sequel into the popular TV serial I, Claudius, starring Derek Jacobi, Siân Phillips, Brian Blessed, and John Hurt.
 The production was awarded three BAFTAs in 1977 and an Emmy in 1978.

-In 2008, it was reported that Relativity Media had obtained the rights to produce a new film adaptation of I, Claudius.
+In 2008, Relativity Media obtained the rights to produce a new film adaptation of I, Claudius.
 Jim Sheridan was named as director.
 In 2011, rights then passed to HBO and BBC2 to film a miniseries adaptation.
-Jane Tranter and Anne Thomopoulos, who previously worked on HBO/BBC2's miniseries Rome have been named as producers.
+Jane Tranter and Anne Thomopoulos, who previously worked on HBO/BBC2's miniseries Rome were named as producers.
+Neither was produced.

 Radio

 In November and December 2010, as part of the Classic Serial strand, BBC Radio 4 broadcast a series of six hour-long episodes of a dramatisation of both novels, adapted by Robin Brooks and directed by Jonquil Panting.
-Performers were Derek Jacobi, Tom Goodman Hill and full cast.
+Performers were Derek Jacobi, Tom Goodman-Hill and full cast.
 It won the 2012 Audie Award in the "Audio Dramatization" category.